Links on SoundGuys may earn us a commission. Learn more.

 How does the OnePlus Buds Pro sound?

-The OnePlus Buds Pro frequency response closely follows our house curve with pleasantly amplified bass and treble ranges.
+The OnePlus Buds Pro frequency response closely follows our headphone preference curve with well measured bass and treble ranges.
 Since there’s no custom EQ in the companion app, there’s no easy way to adjust the sound of the OnePlus Buds Pro.
-At best you can change the EQ settings in your streaming service of choice, though those settings will carry over to other devices you playback music on.
+At best, you can change the EQ settings in your streaming service of choice, though those settings will carry over to other devices you playback music on.

 Lows, mids, and highs

-Since bass notes rarely overpower other instruments (see—auditory masking), details on vocals and other instruments are able to shine through.
-For example, when the strong sub-bass comes in at 2:45 of Happier Than Ever by Billie Eilish, detail on both the vocals and guitar is still preserved.
+Since bass notes rarely overpower other instruments, details in vocals and other instruments are able to shine through.
+For example, when the strong sub-bass comes in at 2:45 of “Happier Than Ever” by Billie Eilish, the vocals and guitar detail are still preserved.

 How long does the battery last on the OnePlus Buds Pro?

-On top of the solid earbud battery life, the charging case provides up to 31 hours of additional playback—23 hours if you enable ANC the whole time.
+On top of the solid earbud battery life, the charging case provides up to 31 hours of additional playback — 23 hours if you enable ANC the whole time.
 Fast charging the case over USB-C provides 10 hours of playback from only 10 minutes of charging, or you can charge the case wirelessly.
 There are no replaceable batteries, so like most true wireless earbuds, the lifespan of the OnePlus Buds Pro will be limited to a couple of years.

 How good is the microphone on the OnePlus Buds Pro?